chapel-lang/governance/GOVERNANCE.md

 summarized back to the full team.
-Generally speaking, those who did not join the subteam are expected to go along with the subteam's decision, unless they have an insight or strong reason that the proposal is untenable, particularly if it involves factors the subteam was unaware of.
-In practice, this happens only very rarely.
+Generally speaking, those who did not join the subteam are expected to go along with the subteam's decision, unless they have an insight or strong reason that the proposal is untenable—particularly if it involves factors the subteam was not, or could not have been, aware of.
+In practice, this has happened only very rarely.

 Decisions that relate to the design of the language or libraries are captured and discussed on public [GitHub